onzfonz/comp227/src/content/4/en/part4c.md

 ### References across collections

-If we were using a relational database the note would contain a **reference key** to the user who created it.
+If we were using a relational database the task would contain a **reference key** to the user who created it.
 In document databases, we can do the same thing.

 Let's assume that the `users` collection contains two users: